Jake Cassidy will be "gutted" by Tranmere exit

 He added: "They've just told me to keep doing what I'm doing, and they're bringing me back in January to assess me even more."

-In two loan spells at Prenton Park, Cassidy has scored 16 times in 32 appearances, including 11 this season.
+In at Prenton Park, Cassidy has scored 16 times in 32 appearances, including 11 this season.

 "The club's fantastic," he continued.
 "They've welcomed me both times and it's been brilliant for me.
 I've enjoyed every minute.
 I'm scoring goals, playing well and we're top of the league.
 You can't ask for any more.